 This master's degree qualifies the graduate as a registered psychologist and enables him or her to work as a psychologist in France, either in a hospital, a clinic or in private practice.
 The clinical specialisation for this course is in psychological problems related to the patient's health (mental or physical), psychological suffering and specific social problems (family, marriage, education etc.).
 The approach is patient-centred, with emphasis on the specificities of each individual case.
+WHAT WILL I STUDY?

-Academic Calendar: First year: 1st semester: from mid-September to mid-December, 2nd semester: from the beginning of January to mid-May.
+Structural approach adult pathologies Eating and Addictive Diseases Clinic of the disabled person Psychopathology of adolescence in the contemporary Psychopathology early relationships Psychopathology of the elderly Psychopathology of the addicted subject Child and youth clinic Psychoanalytical approach to transgenerational phenomena Academic Calendar: First year: 1st semester: from mid-September to mid-December, 2nd semester: from the beginning of January to mid-May.
 Teaching Hours: 300 hours in the first year, 272 in the second year (+ 39 hours of supervision for the research project).

+ENTRY REQUIREMENTS

+SPECIALITY: PATHOLOGIES OF DAILY LIFE AND

+2-YEAR MASTER'S DEGREE

+INICAL PSYCHOLOGY

+CONTEMPORARY SOCIETY

 For the first year: Students must have a French bachelor's degree in Psychology or an equivalent foreign qualification.
 Up to 25 applicants will be selected after interview and examination of their academic record.
 Non-native speakers of French should provide proof of level B2 in French on the European scale.

+INTERNSHIPS AND WORK EXPERIENCE

 Students must complete two internships: 240 hours of work during the first year and at least 500 hours during the second year from mid-March onwards.
 These internships, together with the one completed during the final year of undergraduate studies are required for any person wishing to be allowed to practise as a psychologist in France.

+STAFF

 Programme director: Professor Dominique Reniers dominique.reniers@univ-catholille.fr

+Research supervisors:

 Professor Dominique Reniers (post-modern pathologies), Dr Carole Pinel (psychology of children and adolescents), Dr Julio Guillen (formalisation in psychoanalysis, adult therapy).
+WHAT NEXT?